dsh0416/blog/source/_posts/safari-is-fast-but-so-what-english.md

 In a day of 2016, we found that our users could not pass the CDN authentication with their iPhones.
 We then took several days to debug.
 The situation is that we need to upload three files at the same time.
 We use the token of the user to generate three random ids.
 The CDN server would use these ids to authenticate the upload of user files.
 In this case, we don't have to transfer the files to CDN on our server.

 But soon, iOS users found a weird problem.
-Users could only upload one of the free files.
+Users could only upload one of the three files.
 After debugging, we found that after uploading the first file, the next two ids become illegal.
 Furthermore, we found the three ids fetched by Safari are precisely the same?!

 ## Reproduction